Skip to main content

 2. An API key for Blnk (replace YOUR_API_KEY in the code examples).
 Required for authenticated requests.

-3. The Blnk CLI installed or a connected Blnk Cloud workspace to view your ledger data.
+3. Optionally, you can connect your Blnk Core to your Blnk Cloud workspace to view your ledger data.

 Handling deposits